heinzwittenbrink/slides-intro2contentmarketing/intro2contentmarketing.md

 ##

-> Content Marketing ist ein ungenauer Begriff.
-Was ist die/eure Definition wozu wir unsere Erfahrungen beschreiben sollen?
+> Content marketing is an imprecise term.
+What is the/your definition why we should describe our experiences?
 (Quote Cos17)